0x00-V/0x00-V/README.md

 - Windows/Linux Administration
 - Programming & Automation
 - Data Science
-#### 💼 I’m building my own cybersecurity and IT portfolio with homelabs and projects.
+#### 💼 I’m building my own cybersecurity and IT portfolio with homelabs, capture the flags and projects.
 ### ✅ Main Certifications:
 * CompTIA A+
 * THM SAL1